A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction

-More insight into how the hot spot parameters impact Knudsen layer reactivity reduction can be gained by considering the dependence of the net fusion yield on $\left( K^{hs}, n_1, \Delta x, T^{hs} \right)$.
+More insight into how the hot spot parameters impact Knudsen layer reactivity reduction can be gained by considering the dependence of the net fusion yield on $\left( K^{hs}_n, n_1, \Delta x, T^{hs} \right)$.
 Here, we will evaluate the spatially integrated fusion yield $\int^1_0 dx R_{dt} \left( x\right)$ as inferred from the VFP PINN, and then compare with the nominal Maxwellian value $\int^1_0 dx R^{Max}_{dt} \left( x\right)$.
-This comparison is shown in Fig. \ref{fig:FIS2}.
+The ratio of these two quantities is shown in Fig. \ref{fig:FIS2}.
 First considering the dependence of the Knudsen number $K^{hs}_n$, it is apparent that the spatially integrated fusion yield always decreases with increasing $K^{hs}_n$.
 This is due to larger Knudsen numbers enabling more fast ions to escape the hot spot, where they will collide with colder ions and hence will on average have a lower relative velocity, and thus lower fusion cross section.
 Furthermore, fast ions that escape from the hot spot will lose some of their energy to ion-electron collisions, further reducing the net fusion yield.
+We caution that while we are showing results across the full range of Knudsen numbers included in the training of the VFP PINN, the fast ion model will be most accurate for small to modest Knudsen numbers as discussed above.

 Turning to the dependence on the hot spot temperature $T^{hs}$, the ratio $\int^1_0 dx R_{dt} \left( x\right) / \int^1_0 dx R^{Max}_{dt} \left( x\right)$ increases as the temperature is increased.